OSdeleteOS/LearnDocumentBurn/IAM-POC/documentationIAMPOC.md

 VM3 (AD Domain Services) - *Windows Server 2019*  w/ graphical interface

 ## Windows Server (VMware Setup)
+A Windows Server will be needed in this PoC.
+You can get the *Windows Server 2019* iso from the [official website](https://www.microsoft.com/en-us/evalcenter/download-windows-server-2019).

 1. Top left to create a new virtual machine

    <img src="Images/A1.PNG" width=750>